hashicorp/vagrant/website/source/docs/provisioning/ansible_local.html.md

 <div class="alert alert-warning">
   <strong>Warning:</strong>
-  If you are not familiar with Ansible and Vagrant already, I recommend starting with the <a href="/docs/provisioning/shell.html">shell provisioner</a>.
+  If you are not familiar with Ansible and Vagrant already, we recommend starting with the <a href="/docs/provisioning/shell.html">shell provisioner</a>.
 However, if you are comfortable with Vagrant already, Vagrant is a great way to learn Ansible.
 </div>

 ## Setup Requirements